-The configurable options are described in Table 5.8.
+The configurable options are described in Table 5.7.
 When completing the fields for the certificate authority, supply the information for your organization.

-Setting Value Description Name required; enter a descriptive name for the CA string Key Length drop-down menu for security reasons, a minimum of 2048 is recommended Digest Algodrop-down menu the default is acceptable unless your organization requires a difrithm ferent algorithm Lifetime integer in days Country drop-down menu select the country for the organization State required; enter the state or province of the organization string Locality required; enter the location of the organization string Organization string required; enter the name of the company or organization Email Address required; enter the email address for the person responsible for string required; enter the fully-qualified hostname (FQDN) of the Common string FreeNAS® system Name
+Setting Value Description Identifier string required; enter a descriptive name for the CA using only alphanu- meric, underscore (), and dash (-) characters Key Length drop-down menu for security reasons, a minimum of 2048 is recommended Digest Algo- drop-down menu the default is acceptable unless your organization requires a difrithm ferent algorithm Lifetime integer in days Country drop-down menu select the country for the organization State string required; enter the state or province of the organization Locality string required; enter the location of the organization Organization string required; enter the name of the company or organization Email Address string required; enter the email address for the person responsible for the CA Continued on next page